Top reasons for cart abandonment and how to address them

 What you can do

-You should ensure your checkout pages are designed to look and feel like the rest of your website.
-That includes everything from brand colors and fonts to the tone of voice used on the page.
-You could also ensure the checkout is compatible with different browsers and devices.
+• Ensure your checkout pages are designed to look and feel like the rest of your website—that includes everything from brand colors and fonts to the tone of voice used on the page.

 Having to create a new user account